 The alien embodies the fear of the dark and the unknown.
 The crew cannot think of a way to kill the indestructible creature because reason is useless against a monster that goes beyond it.
 Its very sight is paralyzing to them.
 Still, they will have to bear it.
 They will face terror personified, as if in a nightmare.

-The oniric nature of the plot would have been even clearer with the movie’s opening quote:
+The oniric nature of the plot would have been even clearer with the quote that was supposed to open the movie:

 We live, as we dream – alone.from Joseph Conrad‘s Heart of Darkness